United States Institute of Peace: Board of directors

 The board of directors is composed of 15 members, 12 of which are appointed by the president of the United States with the consent of the United States Senate.
 These have appropriate practical or academic experience in peace and conflict resolution efforts of the United States, and may not be officers and employees of the U.S. government.
 Members are appointed to terms of four years, but they may continue to serve on the board until a successor is confirmed.
 A member may not be appointed for more than two terms on the board.

 In addition to the twelve appointed members, the U.S. secretary of state and the U.S. secretary of defense, or their designees from among their departments' Senate-confirmed officers, as well as the president of the National Defense University or, if designated, the vice president of the NDU, serve as ex officio members of the board.

 No more than eight of all members may be affiliated with the same political party.

 The board elects a chairperson and a vice chairperson from among its membership.
 A majority of the members of the board constitutes a quorum.

 The board appoints the president of the institute, for an explicit term of years, who serves as a nonvoting ex officio member of the board.

 Current board members

-As noted in the previous section, board members may continue to serve on the board until a successor is confirmed.
-This explains why board members may have term expiration dates in the past.

-The board members as of 7 February 2025:
+The board members as of 24 May 2026: